Page medically reviewed by Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton in January 2022.

 Some symptoms you may experience in the winter months include:

-- Feeling low and depressed
+• Feeling low and depressed

-- Feeling excessively tired during the day and needing to sleep for longer
+• Feeling excessively tired during the day and needing to sleep for longer

-- Having difficulty getting up in the morning despite having more sleep
+• Having difficulty getting up in the morning, despite having more sleep

-- Social withdrawal and loss of pleasure and interests
+• Social withdrawal and loss of pleasure and interests

-- Loss of libido
+• Loss of libido

-Read more about Dr Bijlani's comments on SAD here.
+Read Dr Bijlani's comments on SAD here.

-What is the best way to deal with SAD?
+What's the best way to deal with SAD?

 Tips for coping with SAD include: